dmlicht/CombineSortedFiles/README.md

     pip install pytest

- Then you can run tests with:
+ Then from the root directory you can run tests with:

-    pytest
+    sh test.sh

 ## Roadmap